seng438-winter-2022/seng438-a3-R41Ryan/Assignment3-ReportTemplate.md

 The JUnit Tests can be found in the JFreeChart_Lab3 folder where the test files are in JFreeChart_Lab3/src/org/jfree/data/test.
 You can simply run the test as is in Eclipse.

-# 2 Manual data-flow coverage calculations for DataUtilities.calculateColumnTotal and Y methods
+# 2 Manual data-flow coverage calculations for DataUtilities.calculateColumnTotal and Range.getLength methods

 ## Range
 ![Range CFG](/media/range-cfg.jpg)